 January 14, 2003

-During a public meeting was to gather input for the City to mitigate the impact of the rail line to the neighborhood, including the establishment of a 30 mph speed limit and of a "quiet zone" to stop trains from blowing their horns at street crossings.
+A public meeting was held to gather input for the City to mitigate the impact of the rail line to the neighborhood, including the establishment of a 30 mph speed limit and of a "quiet zone" to stop trains from blowing their horns at street crossings.
 Fences along the tracks were also to be installed to prevent children from crossing the tracks.
 Several residents asked whatever funds that may be available, instead be used in hurry the realignment of tracks in the Grant Tower interchange, which would in-turn do away with the need for trains to operate along the 900 South Line.
 (Deseret News, December 20, 2002; Salt Lake Tribune, December 20, 2002; Deseret News, January 14, 2003)

 March 31, 2003